elboman/ariannabelotti.com/src/_motion/freedom-in-thought-part1/index.md

 ---

 # Freedom in Thought

+### How to Create an Absolutely Broken School System

 <p class="work-description">
 <i>«Freedom in Thought (FiT) is a curation of timeless and pragmatic ideas, from some of the greatest thinkers and doers in history, mixed with some subjectivity.»</i><br>